Operating System Organization kernel-mode Components

 by Windows:

-Special system processes: User mode services needed to manage the system, such as the session manager, the authentication subsystem, the service manager, and the logon process.
+Special system processes: User mode services are needed to manage the system, such as the session manager, the authentication subsystem, the service manager, and the login process.

 Service processes: The printer spooler, the event logger, user mode components that cooperate with device drivers, various network services, and many, many others.
 Services are used by both Microsoft and external software developers to extend system functionality as they are the only way to run background user mode activity on a Windows system.